 Capacitor Code Decoder

-Decode 3-digit ceramic capacitor codes, film cap markings, EIA-198 SMD codes, tolerance letters, and voltage ratings — or encode a value back to its marking code.
+Identify and decode 3-digit ceramic capacitor codes, film cap markings, EIA-198 SMD codes, tolerance letters, and voltage ratings — or reverse-look up a value to find its marking code.

 How to Read a 3-Digit Capacitor Code